Nude Photography Tutorial for Beginners

 - Do’s & Don’ts of Working with a Nude Model

 Nude photography which you may also hear as fine art nudes or bodyscapes is the art of capturing naked forms of the human body.
 This isn’t just a female-only discipline, there are many male nude models as well as many incredible female photographers shooting nudes.

 That old-school notion of old men photographing young naked women has really altered over the years.
 Nude photography (as well as boudoir and glamour which are different areas) have become a growing part of the industry.

 Nude photography focuses less on the idea of expression and personality of the model but more about their form, construction and shape as a human being.
 With that said they are still a person and thus needed to be treated that way – which we’ll come to later.

 Nude Photography Examples

-To give you a clear understanding in this nude photography tutorial we’ve got some perfect examples of the style.
+To give you a clear understanding of this nude photography tutorial we’ve got some perfect examples of the style.
 Boudoir and glamour photography is different from nude.
 Use these examples to give you an idea of what a good nude photographer can capture with the right lighting, setting and camera kit.